tsolucio/coreBOSwsLibrary/README.md

 The *coreBOS* team is actively maintaining the PHP and Javascript versions of the library.

-David Fernández (kapsule) is maintaining the python version at [kapsule/coreBOSwsLibrary](https://github.com/kapsule/coreBOSwsLibrary). *Thank you* David
+David Fernández (kapsule) is maintaining the python and .NET (csharp) versions at [kapsule/coreBOSwsLibrary](https://github.com/kapsule/coreBOSwsLibrary) while they are being kept in sync here for easy access. *Thank you* David

 The java library is not being maintained.
 Any help is appreciated.